incuna/node-yaml-merge/README.md

 * All work to be done via pull-requests

 ## Releases
-* Assign the release number.
-Use semver for versioning.
+* Work out the new release version using semver
 * Add changes since the last release to the `CHANGELOG.md`
 * Tag the repository with the new version